-When doing technical analysis on a stock or reading a stock chart, traders may commonly use a candlestick chart, draw trend lines and add a moving average to determine price support and resistance levels.
+When doing technical analysis on a stock or reading a stock chart, traders may commonly use a candlestick chart, draw trend lines, and add a moving average to determine price support and resistance levels.

 These price chart indicators help you find action patterns.
 However, many traders believe it's essential to know how a price level is reached or overreached in addition to the price.
 A momentum indicator can add more context to the stock's price action.
 The relative strength index (RSI) is a widely used momentum indicator that helps to gauge the momentum driving a stock price to overbought and oversold levels.
-In this article, you will learn what RSI is, its purposes and how to use it to help you make more informed decisions regarding trading signals or investing in stocks.
+In this article, you will learn what the RSI is, its purposes and how to use it to help you make more informed decisions regarding trading signals or investing in stocks.

-Why RSI matters in trading strategies
+Why RSI Matters in Trading

 Identifying essential support and resistance levels is crucial for any technical trader.
 Whether a bull market or bear market, technical trading signals like the Relative Strength Index can provide information to improve accuracy.
 Having an exact price point lined up for an entry or exit decision leads to better decision-making and fewer bad trades.
 Using a rules-based system takes the emotion of the trading process, and let's face it, emotional reactions and money simply don't mix well.